Dr. Sijia Geng

 Announcement: I’m seeking self-motivated students at all levels who are passionate about research and have strong mathematical skills to join my group.
 Click HERE for more information.

 I am an Assistant Professor in the Department of Electrical and Computer Engineering (ECE) at Johns Hopkins University and a Core Faculty with the Ralph O’Connor Sustainable Energy Institute (ROSEI).
-I direct the Power and Energy Network Systems Analysis (PENSA) Laboratory at Johns Hopkins, and am the co-PI of the Electric Power Innovation for a Carbon-free Society (EPICS) Center.
+At Johns Hopkins, I am affiliated with the Department of Applied Mathematics & Statistics (AMS), the Department of Computer Science (CS), and the Mathematical Institute for Data Science (MINDS).
+I direct the Power and Energy Network Systems Analysis (PENSA) Laboratory and am co-PI of the Electric Power Innovation for a Carbon-free Society (EPICS) Center.

 My research integrates methodologies from system and control theory, mathematical analysis, and optimization to address pressing and fundamental challenges in complex networked energy systems.
 I develop theory and computational tools to enable the renewable energy transition and achieve autonomous, resilient, and sustainable next-generation energy systems.